anareyna/fronty/README.md

 ## Start coding

-You need to work in the `src` folder, where all your source files should be located following a folder structure something like this:
+You need to work in the `src` folder, where all your source files should be located.
+The project structure looks something like this:
 ```
 fronty/
+└── src/
     ├── fonts/
+    ├── icons/
     ├── img/
     │   ├── sprite/
     │   └── logo.png
     ├── js/
     └── preprocessors/
         ├── coffee/
         │   └── app.coffee
         ├── jade/
         │   ├── _config/
         │   ├── _layout/
         │   ├── _mixins/
         │   ├── _partials/
         │   ├── _render/
         │   └── index.jade
         └── stylus/
             ├── _config/
             ├── _helpers/
             ├── _layouts/
             ├── _mixins/
             ├── _normalize/
             ├── fonts.styl
             ├── ie.styl
             └── layout.styl
 ```
-* `fonts` : Add font files in this folder `(*.eot,*.ttf, *.woff, *.svg)`.
+* `fonts` : Here you can add font files grouped in folders according to the font-family `(*.eot,*.ttf, *.woff, *.svg)`.
 * `img` : You have to add all the images that will be used in your project here, a copy of the optimized images will then be exported to the `dist/img` folder.
     * `sprite` : Here you can add separated image files that will be part of your sprite which will be created  automatically from here with a gulp task.
 These images need to be in `.png` format.
-* `js` : If you want you can add `*.js` files that will be concatenated to the main script `dis/js/app.js` with a gulp task.
+* `js` : If you want you can add `*.js` files that will be concatenated at the beginning of the main script `dist/js/app.js` with a gulp task.
 * `preprocessors`
     * `coffee` : This folder contains a file named `app.coffee` which has a basic module structure to get you started and should contain all your application logic.
     * `jade` : This folder contains all your `.jade` files separated in nice individual folders for future project scalability and better debugging.
 The `index.jade` file is your starting point.